KJZZ-TV: K-Jazz

-In November 1993, KJZZ affiliated with the upstart United Paramount Network, which began broadcasting in January 1995.
+In November 1993, KJZZ affiliated with the upstart United Paramount Network (UPN), which began broadcasting in January 1995.
 The relationship would last more than five years, but changes in UPN's programming mix—which included Black-focused sitcoms on Monday and Tuesday evenings, along with WWF SmackDown on Thursdays in the peak of the boundary-pushing Attitude Era—sat uncomfortably with station management and generated a response that drew national attention.
 In October 2000, KJZZ opted out of its affiliation agreement, and the network announced it would move its programs to KAZG, then a small home shopping station based in Ogden, in January 2001.
 In explaining its rationale for the change, KJZZ station manager Randy Rigby noted that channel 14 was "uncomfortable with programming content and the lack of performance, financially, in this area" and called some of the network's programming "over the edge of cutting edge".

 However, while UPN objected to network preemptions for Jazz games and KJZZ sought continued network compensation payments at a time when the network was phased out, UPN signaled another possible motive for disaffiliation.
 The network's chief operations officer, Adam Ware, revealed that KJZZ had sent a letter asking for an opt-out clause "should UPN increase the urban/ethnic programming above the current two hours" per week—evidently referring to UPN's Monday night lineup of programming for a predominantly Black audience, which was allegedly underperforming on its schedule.
 Rigby also cited the underperformance of the raunchy one-season sitcom Shasta McNasty and the single-demographically focused SmackDown as advertiser-repellent.
 Even before the dispute, UPN executives charged that KJZZ deemphasized UPN in its branding and rarely promoted UPN programming.
 In 2003, KJZZ-TV acquired the rights to the syndicated game shows Wheel of Fortune and Jeopardy!, which KTVX had dropped due to low ratings.

 In 2005, KJZZ entered into a local marketing agreement (LMA) with KUTV, then owned by CBS.
 As a result, second runs of shows like Dr. Phil were added to the schedule, as well as newscasts from KUTV.
 KJZZ also affiliated with MyNetworkTV, launched by News Corporation in 2006; however, KJZZ ran the network's programming on tape delay from 11 p.m. to 1 a.m. initially (instead of the recommended 7–9 p.m. timeslot for the Mountain Time Zone), before later moving it to midnight–2 a.m.